PeriHub/PeriHub/README.md

 # Contributing

-If you like to start PeriHub in a development mode, you will need to install following requiremnts
+If you like to start PeriHub in a development mode, you will need to install following requirements

 ## Requirements